-In order to explain how definition of Core contribution changes depending upon the choice of an approach to estimate $E1_{PV}$, we present the Core and Valence contributions separately to the $6S-7S$ and $6S-5D_{3/2}$ transitions from both the RMBPT(3)$^w$ and RMBPT(3)$^d$ approaches in Table \ref{RMBPT3}.
-Just for the sake of demonstrating how appearance of $H_{eff}$ in the wave function determining equation due to choice of $V^{N-1}$ modify the result, we present RMBPT(3) results considering effect of $H_{eff}$ (given results as (a) in the above table) and replacing it with DHF energy as the case of the CPDF-RPA method (corresponding results are given under (b) in the above table).
-As can be seen, the Core and Valence contributions from both the RMBPT(3)$^w$ and RMBPT(3)$^d$ approaches are coming out differently whereas the final results from both the methods are almost close to each other.
-It can also be realized that changes in the results for both the transitions are enormous when $H_{eff}$ is considered in the wave function solving equation than otherwise.
+To explain how definition of Core contribution changes depending upon the choice of an approach to estimate $E1_{\text{PV}}$, we present the Core and Valence contributions separately to the $6S-7S$ and $6D-5D_{3/2}$ transitions from both the RMBPT(3)$^w$ and RMBPT(3)$^d$ approaches in Table \ref{RMBPT3}.
+To demonstrate how appearance of $H_{eff}$ in the wave function determining equation due to choice of $V^{N-1}$ modify the result, we present RMBPT(3) results considering effect of $H_{eff}$ (given results as (a) in the above table) and replacing it with DHF energy as the case of the CPDF-RPA method (corresponding results are given under (b)).
+Core and Valence results from both approaches are coming out differently, but the final results from both methods are almost close to each other.
+Changes in the results for both the transitions are noticed to be enormous when $H_{eff}$ is considered.